Are you looking to fix the RTC connecting Discord issue?

 Prior to trying any of the other important remedies on this page, you should also restart your system and router.

-Before you turn back your router, please wait for at least two minutes, as this will give some time for the router to establish the connection.
+Before you turn back your router, please wait for at least two minutes, as this will give some time for the router to establish a connection.

 Doing this will reset your internet connection, and will also resolve any Discord loading issues which might have happened during Discord’s initialization.